Changes in total and differential leukocyte count are usually grouped into patterns, which facilitate interpretation. These patterns are:

 This is due to epinephrine or norepinephrine and is called a “flight or fight” response.
 Changes on the leukogram due to epinephrine responses are most commonly seen in cats (of any age), young horses (1 year of age or less), and possibly younger animals of other breeds.
 The typical pattern is mild neutrophilia (mature cells with no left shift) and lymphocytosis (sometimes called a “physiologic lymphocytosis”).
-These changes are usually transient, and will diminish within about 30 minutes after the animal calms.
+These changes are usually transient, and will diminish within about 30 minutes after the animal calms (Rose et al 1983).

 - The neutrophilia is due to a shift from the MGP to the CGP.
 A left shift will not be seen.

-- The lymphocytosis is due to release from the spleen.
+- The lymphocytosis is thought to be due to release from the spleen.
 It is uncommon for the lymphocyte count to exceed 10 thousand/μL, but we have seen rare cases in cats of an epinephrine-related lymphocytosis of about 30 thousand/μL and colleagues have reported higher values (very very rare).
 In 16 yearling unbroken quarterhorses, lymphocyte counts ranged from 5,600 to 14,000/uL, with higher counts seen in the horses caught last (Schalm’s Veterinary Hematology, 4th edition).
 A few yearlings had a mild neutrophilia (up to 14,000/uL) and monocytosis (up to 1,100/uL) as well.

-- An eosinophilia and basophilia may accompany the above changes.
+- An eosinophilia and basophilia may accompany the above changes in cats.

 Other changes in clinical pathologic results that may be seen with a physiologic leukocytosis are: